phac-nml/irida-plugin-sistr/README.md

 	* `mash_distance`
 	* `qc_messages`
 	* `predicted_serovar_in_list`
-* update to the newest `shovill` version `1.1.0` with more relaxed assembly setting with minimum contig length of 1bp
+* update to the newest `shovill` version `1.1.0` with more relaxed assembly setting with minimum contig length of 1 bp

 ### Automatic metadata population
 The plugin allows for automatic IRIDA project metadata population and automatic triggering upon sequencing data upload.
 These features need to be updated in the IRIDA project configuration page.
+Make sure to select on `Save the SISTR generated data (serovar, antigens, etc.) to the project metadata (i.e. Line List tab)? (recommended)` on the parameters screen when launching the pipeline.

 <p align="center">
   <img src="./pics/PipelineTile.png">